mebobby2/elixir-todo/README.md

 We use a process registry to achieve this.
 Every time a process is created, it can register itself to the registry under an alias.
 If a process is terminated and restarted, the new process will re-register itself.
 So, having a registry will give you a fixed point where you can discover processes (their pids).

+### Avoiding process restarting

+By default, a supervisor restarts a terminated process, regardless of the exit reason.
+Even if the process terminates with the reason :normal, it will be restarted.
+Sometimes you may want to alter this behavior.

+For example, consider a process that handles an HTTP request or a TCP connec- tion.
+If such a process fails, the socket will be closed, and there’s no point in restarting the process (the remote party will be disconnected anyway).
+Regardless, you want to have such processes under a supervision tree, because this makes it possible to termi- nate the entire supervisor subtree without leaving dangling processes.
+In this situa- tion, you can set up a temporary worker by using worker(module, args, restart: :temporary) in the supervisor specification.
+A temporary worker isn’t restarted on termination.

+Another option is a transient worker, which is restarted only if it terminates abnor- mally.
+Transient workers can be used for processes that may terminate normally, as part of the standard system workflow.
+For example, in the caching scheme, you use to- do server processes to keep to-do lists in memory.
+You may want to terminate individ- ual servers normally if they haven’t been used for a while.
+But if a server crashes abnormally, you want to restart it.
+This is exactly how transient workers function.
+A transient worker can be specified with worker(module, args, restart: :transient).

 ## Upto

 Upto page 222